Publ is a website publishing system, with a focus on heterogenous content and flexibility, and with simple content management principles.

 To that end, the intention is that things like outgoing Webmention and WebSub are left to external tools.
 One such tool is Pushl to provide the notification conduit between Publ (or any other publishing system, static or dynamic!) and the various push infrastructure that is emerging around the IndieWeb.

-Being built in Flask, it is a simple matter to add additional routes to any Publ instance, by simply registering them with Publ’s routing rules.
+Being built in Flask, it is generally a simple matter to add additional routes to any Publ instance, by simply registering them with Publ’s routing rules.
 Any Flask-specific plugin or blueprint should Just Work out of the box, and building API endpoints that wrap existing libraries is quite straightforward.

 This is of course not anything special to Publ.